bcho5212/nodeDisjoint/README.md

         - "./nodeDisjoint/test/output/..."

 - Additional notes:
+    - Processing Steps:
+        1) Takes user input file and generates a data frame
+        2) Adds some additional elements to each row in the data frame for later use: kiosk_id tagged
+        3) Generates a dictionary of Driver objects to add stops and routes to
+        4) Starts by calculating the shortest distance to the start point for all kiosks and sets that as the starting point
+        5) Loops through the rest of the kiosks, using the previous kiosk's coordinates and calculates the shortest distance
+        6) Tags kiosks as "tagged = True" after each loop to prevent drivers from visiting the same kiosk multiple times
+        7) Populates the Driver objects with their respective routes
+        8) Outputs the route to a csv file
     - There were some kiosks tied to duplicated coordinates: name
         Chicago Midway Airport - Ticketing Employee Lounge